andywar65/vrblog/README.md

 In a first phase I followed Wagtail tutorial for setting up a blog app, then I started implementing the VR part.
 The vrblog_base.html holds all the invariant parts of the A-Frame tags. vrblog_page.html extends the base.
-By now it's just a room with the title, intro, date and body template tags associated to the front wall.
+Blog page is transformed in a 3x3x3 room where you can walk around.
+On the front wall you find the title, intro, and date template tags.
+On the right an image gallery alternated with text.
+On the left the main image in random colors.
 On the back wall is a link target to navigate to the parent page.